kristopolous/tumblr-scraper/README.md

        | xargs -n 1 -P 2 ruby note-collapse.rb

 It's not the fastest thing on the planet, but it does work.

+## log-digest

+log-digest will take the md5-checksum named log files generated from the scraper and make a single posts.json file

+To use it you do

+    $ ruby log-digest.rb /raid/tumblr/site.tumblr.log/logs

+It will then see if the digest file is newer then any of the logs.
+If it is, then you'll get an "N/A" which means no digest was created.
+Otherwise, one will be made.

+The format is as follows:

+    {
+        postid : [ image0, image1, ..., imageN ],
+        postid : [ image0, image1, ..., imageN ],
+    }

+## profile-create

+profile-create requires redis and note-collapse to be run over a blog.
+It will open the digests created by note-collapse and then create a reverse-mapping of them in redis.

+Say you have a post X with 20 reblogs R and 50 likes L.  A binary key representing each user who reblogged or liked the post will be created in redis which points back to a binary representation of X - each user becomes a redis set.

+This means that if you have scraped say, 500 or 1000 blogs and run this over that corpus, you can reconstruct a users' usage pattern; what they reblogged and liked.

+### usage

+You need to feed in the jsons generated from `note-collapse` into `stdin` like so:

+    $ find /raid/tumblr/ -name \*.json | grep graphs | ruby profile-create.rb

+### output

+    /raid/tumblr/blog.tumblr.com/graphs/1231231231231.json [number]
+    ^^ Last file digested                                  ^^ cumulative rate of posts / second (higher is better)

+### schema

+You **should not have existing data in the redis db prior to running this**.

+There are 3 human readable keys:

+ * users - a hash of usernames to ids
+ * ruser - a hash of ids to usernames (reverse of users)
+ * digest - a set of files previously parsed

+The digest is referred to to make sure the script is re-entrent

+The other keys are between 1 and 4 bytes and represent the id of the username (according to users) in LSB binary.
+There is an assumption that the user corpus will stay under @^32 for your analysis.

+Each user has a set of "posts" which are the following binary format

+    [ 40 byte post id ][ 1 - 4 byte user id ]

+The post id is taken by converting the postid to a 40 bit number and encoding it as LSB.
+It will always be 40 bytes.
+The remainder of the post id (between 1 and 4 bytes) is the userid of the post.

+This means that in ruby you could do the following:

+    username = hget('rusers', postid[5..-1])
+    postid = postid[0..4].unpack('Q')

+Then using this, if you ran log-digest AND have scraped the username's blog you could go to `username.tumblr.com/logs/post.json` and get the id `postid` and then reconstruct the actual post.

 Authors
 -------